kobenguyent/codeceptjs-testrail/readme.md

 **Note:**

 - You should provide the test case id to make it works, otherwise, this plugin has no clue which case id to be added to test run on Testrail.
-- Only `run-workers` will push the results to Testrail.

 ```sh
 npx codeceptjs run-workers 3